maincode-org/maincode-ui/README.md

 You can customize your dark mode theme by setting values for any CSS variable in your custom theme file.

 The variables must be on the `body.dark` element, and also apply for `.md body.dark` and `.ios body.dark` elements.
-The reason is that darkmode is set as a classname on the `body` element with values `"light"` or `"dark""`.
+The reason is that dark mode is set as a classname on the `body` element with values `"light"` or `"dark"`.

 ```css
 body.dark,